jsbernet/capstone_healthcare/How to customize R font/README.md

 ```
 ![first chart](show2.png)

-I've the R script and csv file are included in this folder if you'd like to run and test on your machine.
+The R script and csv file are included in this folder if you'd like to run and test on your machine.